Build OpenCV (including Python) with CUDA on Windows

 - Open windows command prompt, type cmd in the Windows search bar.

-Paste the below into to the command prompt and press Enter.
+Paste the below5 into to the command prompt and press Enter.

 If you just want to CUDA accelerate the DNN module and are not interested in building the rest of the CUDA modules this will significantly reduce compilation time and size of opencv_worldxxx.dll.